-Welcome to Green in Real Life, where we share our urban garden adventures along with a sprinkle of everyday greener living: enjoying nature, growing more, wasting less, and having fun along the way!
-If you love spending time in the garden (or dreaming about future garden plans), you’ve come to the right place.
+Welcome to Green in Real Life, where we share our urban garden adventures with a sprinkle of everyday greener living.
+This blog is all about enjoying nature, growing more, wasting less, and having fun along the way.
+If you love spending time in the garden or dreaming about future garden plans, you’ve come to the right place.
 You’ll also find creative projects, DIYs, and crafts here on the blog.
 Delicious recipes as well, often featuring ingredients fresh from our garden.
-Let’s grow or create something wonderful together.

 Hello and Welcome!